Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You make a calming gesture, and up to three willing creatures of your choice that you can see within range fall unconscious for the spell's duration.
 The spell ends on a target early if it takes damage or someone uses an :rsc-action: **Action** to shake or slap it awake.
 If a target remains unconscious for the full duration, that target gains the benefit of a short rest, and it can't be affected by this spell again until it finishes a long rest.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, you can target one additional willing creature for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can target one additional willing creature for each slot level above 3rd.

 ### Clairvoyance
 *3rd-level divination*